 That makes bamboo a superior choice for people who are worried about deforestation at a time when the planet really needs the help of trees to absorb carbon dioxide and other harmful gases and add more life-giving oxygen.
 Some bamboo grows an amazing inch-and-a-half per hour, and is considered one — if not THE — most sustainable plant on Earth!

 4. A Bamboo Floor Can Be Light, Dark, or Anything in Between

 Sure, a natural bamboo floor is gorgeous, but if you’re looking for more of a dark, rich vibe, you should know that bamboo can be dark, too, or stained just like any other hardwood floor.
-It can even be wire brushed or hand-scraped, just like the trendiest hardwood floors!
+You can get wire-brushed or handscraped bamboo flooring, just like the trendiest hardwood floors!

 There’s also a bamboo manufacturing process that turns natural (light) bamboo to a rich brown color.
 When natural bamboo is kiln-baked, the sugars inside “carbonize” or “caramelize”, giving this floor deep, rich color.
 The best part?
 The color runs throughout the plank, so when refinished, it retains its beautiful brown hue!
 And speaking of carbonized bamboo, did you know that a carbonized bamboo filament is what finally led Thomas Edison to be able to introduce the first electric light bulb to the world?
 It’s true!

 5. Bamboo Floors are Versatile and Can Go Where Other Floors Can’t

 Bamboo Flooring can even be laid below grade (in a finished basement, for example) and on top of concrete as well as on more traditional sub-floors like plywood.

 6. Strand Woven Bamboo Floors are the Only Hardwoods Resistant to Pet Nails